Council elects not to adopt pro-life resolution

 “We have not given ample time to hear from the other side,” Zavodny said.
 “We have to be able to move forward in a manner that makes sense.
 You beat them to the race; so, we have to hear both sides.”

-Zach Roth is a reporter for The Banner-Press.
+Zach Roth is a reporter for The Columbus Telegram.
 Reach him via email at zachary.roth@lee.net.